aspose-words-cloud/aspose-words-cloud-docs/words/developer-guide/lists/get-all/_index.md

 weight: 20
 ---

-This REST API allows you to get all lists of documents.
-Please note that the SDKs of this cloud API are available in *Python, C#, Java, Ruby, PHP, Node.js, Android, Swift,* and *Go* languages.
+This REST API retrieves all `Lists` items from a document.

 ## REST API